kernvalley/frenchfire.kernvalley.us/_posts/2021-08-28-virtual-meeting.md

 Two SCE customers in Wofford Heights are still without power.
 These customers should have power restored on 8/29.

-Alta Sierra transmission line and distrobution system suffered substantial damage, and it may take several weeks before power is restored.
+Alta Sierra transmission line and distribution system suffered substantial damage, and it may take several weeks before power is restored.
 SCE will have to do vegetation removal in addition to repairs, but will have to wait until it is safe to do so.